Read Smith’s UPDATED plans as of August 5, 2020,

 EAS Merging with EALL in Fall 2020

 In the fall of 2020, the Program in East Asian Studies (EAS) and the Department of East Asian Languages and Literatures (EALL) will merge into a new department, East Asian Languages and Cultures (EALC).
 Students will be able to pursue both majors (EAL and EAS) within the new department, and there are no changes to major requirements.
-The departments are excited to move forward together!
+New website coming soon!

 Have A Question?
 Ask Our Student Liaisons!